arulalanv/arulalanv.github.io/privacypolicy.md

 There's no storing of personal information, no ads that will be sent to you, no promotional content, no selling of services, and no requesting of financial information.

-Contact me at adeshpande3@ucla.edu for any questions.
+Contact me at arulalan@mitindia.edu for any questions.